-Target
+Our Performance Target

-<= 3.9%
+7.70% 🔷 <= 3.9%

-Unit of Measure: Percent of overtime hours to productive hours
+Unit of Measure: Percent of ove ertime hours to productive hours

-Apr 1 - Aug 17, 2023
+Performance timeline: Apr 1 - Dec 07, 2023

-Data Source: Meditech - G/L (General Ledger) Module data sto MicroStrategy data warehouse server
+Data Source: Meditech - G/L (General Ledger) Module data stored MicroStrategy data warehouse server

-BC Ministry of Health
+Target Source: BC Ministry of Health

-<= 3.9% overtime hours to productive hours Apr 1 - Aug 17, 2023 Meditech - G/L (General Ledger) Module MicroStrategy data warehouse server

 The reporting of overtime focuses on Nursing and Allied Health, the target is currently 3.9%.
-The overtime rate for 2023/24 year-to-date for Nursing and Allied Health is 7.6%, which is above the target.
+The overtime rate for 2023/24 year-to-date for Nursing and Allied Health is 7.70%, which is above the target.
 There continues to be a significantly higher number of staff calling in sick on a daily basis when compared to the volumes of absence calls prior to 2020.
 Other drivers of OT includes ongoing pressure in Emergency room visits and bed capacity across the region compared to previous years.
-We also have had higher incidents of inclement weather in the first fiscal period when compared to the previous years.
+We also have had higher incidents of inclement weather in the first fiscal period in 2023/24 when compared to the previous years.
 Workload, short notice replacement needs and staff vacancies are the primary drivers of overtime

 - Overtime is reported via a dashboard to the executive and is reviewed daily.
 For Fiscal Period 13, the majority of overtime continues to be utilized by our Emergency units.
-Overtime is driven by workload needs, short notice absences and existing staff vacancies. - Currently the ER and Critical Care areas have formed working groups to look at opportunities to redesign workflows and staffing models.
+Overtime is driven by workload needs, short notice absences and existing staff vacancies. - ER and Critical Care areas have formed working groups to look at opportunities to redesign workflows and staffing models.
 ER continues to have a high number of nursing vacancies.

-Fiscal Period: FP05, 2023/24 - Ending Nov 10, 2022
+Fiscal Period: FP09, 2023/24 - Ending Nov 10, 2022